 How can life sciences companies activate their employees?
 There are many different ways to activate employees.
-For example, some companies use employee advocacy programs, while others hold contests or offer incentives for employees who participate in marketing activities.
+Some companies use employee advocacy programs, while others hold contests or offer incentives for employees who participate in marketing activities.

 Employee advocacy programs are designed to mobilize employees to participate in marketing and sales activities.
-These programs typically involve training employees to effectively promote the company and its products.
+These programs typically involve training employees to promote the company and its products effectively.
 You may also offer incentives to encourage participation.

 You can also use contests and other incentive-based programs to activate employees.
 These programs reward employees who participate in marketing activities or generate leads.
 The incentive offered will depend on your budget and objectives.

 Outsourcing to Life Sciences Marketing Agencies

 In recent years, there has been a shift in the way that life sciences companies market their products and services.
 Most companies previously relied on in-house marketing teams to develop and execute marketing campaigns.
 However, more and more companies are now outsourcing their marketing efforts to specialized life sciences digital marketing agencies.